basejumpa/basejumpa.github.io/docs/services/index.md

 ## Delivery & Execution

-- Remote and combined with on-site at customers' locations
+- Remote and hybrid on-site at customers' locations
+- In German (native) and English (C2-level)

+## Contact

+Let's get in touch via [LinkedIn](https://www.linkedin.com/in/mann-wahrenberg/) .
+See you there!